p2docs/p2docs.github.io/page/faster.md

 ## Memory access

-With 3 different memory types (4 if [external PSRAM](psram.html) is considered), it is not always obviosu to decide which should be used.
+With 3 different memory types (4 if [external PSRAM](psram.html) is considered), it is not always obvious to decide which should be used.
 The following table tries (and likely fails) to explain the strengths and weaknesses in short:

 |      |Cog RAM   |LUT RAM|Hub RAM|Ext.
 PSRAM (on P2EDGE)|